felipedamacenoteodoro/laravel-whatsapp-notification-channel/README.md

 You can make use of the [notification events](https://laravel.com/docs/5.8/notifications#notification-events) to handle the response from Whatsapp.
 On success, your event listener will receive a [Message](https://core.whatsapp.org/bots/api#message) object with various fields as appropriate to the notification type.

-For a complete list of response fields, please refer the Whatsapp Bot API's [Message object](https://core.whatsapp.org/bots/api#message) docs.
+For a complete list of response fields, please refer the Venom Whatsapp API's [Message object](https://orkestral.github.io/venom/index.html) docs.

 ### On-Demand Notifications